jatinkumar762/Design-Patterns-Java/Behavioral Pattern/Chain of Responsibility.md

 #### Design Considerations
 * Sometimes you can think of using existing connections or chains in objects.
 For example if you are using composite pattern you already have a chain which can be used to implement this behavior.

+#### Example
+* Probably the best example of chain of responsibility is servlet filters.
+Each filter gets a chance to handle incoming request and passes it down the chain once its work is done.

+#### Drawbacks
+* There is no guarantee provided in the pattern that a request will be handled.
+Request can traverse whole chain and fall off at the other end without ever being processed and we won't know it.
+* It is easy to misconfigure the chain when we are connecting successors.There is nothing in the pattern that will let us know of any such problems.
+Some handlers may be left unconnected to chain.